-Vaccines are the most effective way to prevent infectious diseases.
+Vaccines are the most effective way to prevent infections like coronavirus (COVID-19).

 At these visits, you'll usually:

 - have the chance to ask any questions

 - have blood tests